Icelandic Clothing & Fashion Brands

 STEiNUNN Boutique

-This is evident in the names of her collections (“The Lava Glass Collection” and “The Black Snow Collection” among them), but also in the flavour of her designs: Knitwork is prominent, and she often uses traditional Icelandic fabrics with inventive modern twists.
+This is evident in the names of her collections (“The Lava Glass Collection” and “The Black Snow Collection” among them), but also in the flavor of her designs: Knitwork is prominent, and she often uses traditional Icelandic fabrics with inventive modern twists.

-Since coming onto the scene in 1986, she has won over 15 international awards in addition to giving dozens of lectures and exhibitions.
+Since coming onto the scene in 1986, she has won over 15 international awards, in addition to giving dozens of lectures and exhibitions.
 One of the most celebrated designers in Iceland’s history, her boutique is another must-visit.

 STEiNUNN Boutique

-17 Grandagarður (Old Harbour), 101 Reykjavík
+17 Grandagardur (Old Harbour), 101 Reykjavik

 Hildur Yeoman